Flirpy is a Python library for controlling thermal imaging cameras

 Flirpy has been tested with Python 3 and may work on Python 2.
 It is always recommended that you install packages inside a virtualenv or Conda environment.

-Either install using
+Simply install using

 pip install flirpy